Post-operative Rehabilitation

 After gaining strength and increased motion, the next step towards a regular life is coordination and balance.
 At this stage, your physiotherapist would design exercise routines that would increase speed and agility.
 More specific and refined training depending on your normal physical activities will be integrated into these regimes.

-Who Needs Post-operative Rehabilitation?
+Who Needs Post-operative Physiotherapy Rehabilitation?

 - Anyone who has had surgery and those who are experiencing pain, stiffness, reduced balance and coordination, muscle weakness, reduced mobility, low exercise tolerance, and/or reduced independence will greatly benefit from a rehabilitation program to regain their normal function.